Update from the Reopening Recommendations Work Group

 Our 11-member group has met weekly since May to: assess the changing trends in the ongoing COVID-19 pandemic; consider recommendations from public health experts; review local and state government mandates, track responses from our sister churches; and, explore all possible avenues to gather together as a church body.
 Any recommendation made by RRWG must be approved by Session.
 As part of our work, we surveyed the congregation and twice surveyed our church staff.
 The result of these efforts is a three-phase document entitled Recommended Framework for Keeping Safe as we Re-Enter Our Building.
 The Framework outlines best practices and procedures for First Pres to maintain a strong on-line presence while gradually reopening the church building when certain viral conditions are met, and with an emphasis on safety for staff and our congregants.

-We are currently in Phase II: Re-Entry of Small Groups and Preparation for Large Groups.
-Phase II includes procedures and practices to allow at minimal risk an opportunity to meet for outdoor worship, as we did on Sundays in September and October, as well as other outdoor in-person events, such as Six Sundays of Fun, College Lunches, special youth gatherings, and more.
+We are moving from Phase II: Re-Entry of Small Groups and Preparation for Large Groups and into Phase III.
+Phase II included procedures and practices to allow at minimal risk an opportunity to meet for outdoor worship, as we did on Sundays in September and October, as well as other outdoor in-person events, such as Six Sundays of Fun, College Lunches, special youth gatherings, and more.
 In addition, the church building has been reopened for staff and small groups (10 people or less) to meet using specific protocols.
 Any special request must be received and approved by the Reopening Communications Team.
 Please see this document if you would like to meet at church as a small group.
 We encourage those able to meet online to continue to do so.

 In mid-October, the Session approved the RRWG proposal to extend Phase II to include transitioning to in-door in-person worship.
 The RRWG proposal allows for up to 25 congregants to attend in-person worship in the sanctuary beginning with Thursday night recording and moving to Sunday when live-streaming becomes available.
 The date to begin this Thursday, November 12, 2020 in-person worship opportunity is planned for early December.
 The specific date is contingent on viral conditions in the community, staff comfort, and progress with live-steaming.
 RRWG has developed indoor worship procedures including specific COVID-19 safety protocols, following CDC and other governmental guidelines.
 We continue to work closely with the Worship Committee and Technology Work Group to bring live-streaming to our Sunday service, with a projected start date in early 2021.
 Look for further announcements regarding in-person worship on our website and all-church emails.

-- Recommended Framework for Keeping Safe as we Re-Enter Our Building (Through Phase II)
+- Recommended Framework for Keeping Safe as we Re-Enter Our Building (Through Phase III)

 - Procedures for Reserving Space for a Small Group